dingherself/dingherself.github.io/resources/bettcher-bibliography.md

-## Various other items of interest
+## Various Other Items of Interest

 ### Performances